IsaacHorvath/qp-analysis/README.md

 A web tool to generate graphs of word usage by Canadian MPs and Ontario MPPs.
 Check out the federal version hosted [here](https://housewords.chunkerbunker.cc/) and the Ontario version [here](https://queens-park.chunkerbunker.cc/).

 ## Installation
 Unfortunately, there will be no way to install a *working* version of this tool yourself until I provide the data I have scraped, or the scrapers I used to generate the data.
 For now, here are the steps to get the backend and frontend up.
-The backend will simply return an internal server error when it tries to query the database.
+Running the tool using the dev script will return dummy data by default.

 These steps assume you have working and up to date rustup and cargo installations on some flavour of Linux.